robert-westenberger/knowledgebase/docker/container-manipulation.md

 See the "Name or Rename a Container" subsection above for more information about the `--name` option for the `run` command, for initially giving a name to a container.

 # Stop or Kill a Running Container
+## Containers Running in the Foreground
+Close the terminal window, or hit `ctrl + c`.
+## Containers Running in the Background